leadwire-apm/leadwire-portail/doc/Deployment.md

 2- get the latest version from the remote repository

+3- Provide the necessary configuration for the application (See `Configuration` section below )

-3- from the projet's root directory
+4- from the projet's root directory
 ```sh
 $ php ./composer.phar install --no-dev --no-scripts --optimize-autoloader
 $ bin/console assets:install --env=prod